tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ---

+The starting process of the Wazuh server

 ![Image Description](Images/Screenshot_from_2026-06-17_22-56-00.png)

+Here, I typed the password for my Wazuh server

 ![Image Description](Images/Screenshot_from_2026-06-17_23-09-01.png)

 ![Image Description](Images/Screenshot_from_2026-06-17_23-09-56.png)

+Here, I attempted to install suricata by typing y

 ![Image Description](Images/Screenshot_from_2026-06-17_23-23-33.png)

+This is the completeness of installation of Wazuh Server in terminal of Ubuntu 22.04

 ![Image Description](Images/Screenshot_from_2026-06-17_23-50-54.png)

-These are the screenshots of installation of Wazuh setup in Ubuntu 22.04
+These are the screenshots of installation of Wazuh setup

 Then I went to the browser & typed